-ANSWER: Defendant Officers admit that Plaintiff was charged with a drug offense.
-Defendant Officers deny they committed any wrongful acts and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers admit that Plaintiff was charged with a drug offense for the drug crime he committed.
+Defendant Officers deny they committed any wrongful acts and therefore deny any remaining allegations in this Paragraph.

 24. Plaintiff knew that it would be impossible to prove that the individual officers had concocted the charges.